Lauren Bell: Domestic career

 Bell has played for Hungerford Cricket Club, and was the first girl to play for the Bradfield College 1st XI.
 In 2015, at the age of 14, Bell made her Women's County Championship debut for Berkshire.
 She made eight appearances in the 2015 season, taking seven wickets.
 In 2019, Berkshire loaned Bell to Middlesex for the Twenty20 Cup.
+Her final game for Berkshire was in 2021.

 In 2018, Bell made her debut for the Southern Vipers in the Women's Cricket Super League.
 She played for the Vipers in the 2019 Women's Cricket Super League final, where they lost to Western Storm.
 In 2020, she was included in the Vipers squad for the Rachael Heyhoe Flint Trophy.
 In December 2020, Bell was one of 41 women's cricketers given a full-time domestic cricket contract.

 Bell was signed for Southern Brave for The Hundred; the 2020 season was cancelled due to the COVID-19 pandemic, and Bell was retained by the Brave for the 2021 season.
 In April 2022, she was bought by Southern Brave for the 2022 season of The Hundred.

 Bell signed for the UP Warriorz for the inaugural season of the Women's Premier League.

+Following the restructuring of English women's cricket teams for the 2025 season, Bell signed for Hampshire.